 I said; `You're bloody right you won't.'

-So I go to the Brig and I say; `Listen, Brig, this has happened, and I know I'm in a whole heap of shit and you said that I must find something on the colonel to alleviate, and I keep my troop.'
+So I go to the Brig and I say; `Listen, Brig, this has happened, and I know I'm in a whole heap of shit and you said that I must find something on the officer to alleviate, and I keep my troop.'
 The Brig enjoyed me.

-He said, I think I should phone the colonel and ask him as to how he dented his car and how the door got replaced without any panel beating, and how the matching pool car door got dented.'
+He said, I think I should phone the officer and ask him as to how he dented his car and how the door got replaced without any panel beating, and how the matching pool car door got dented.'

 The Brig says; `Are you sure?'

 I said; `Ja, come with me, my boy.'
 Down we go, and we open the pool car cressida's door and true's bob, the bloody paint has been worked - the bolts have been changed.
-He calls the colonel in, and he says `Los die deur oop - ' 'cause I could hear, and he kaks this ouk out van die hoogte af, [from a great height] and of course the colonel can't say anything because he doesn't know how badly caught he is.
+He calls the officer in, and he says `Los die deur oop - ' 'cause I could hear, and he kaks this ouk out van die hoogte af, [from a great height] and of course the officer can't say anything because he doesn't know how badly caught he is.